audibleblink/secblog/content/post/passdb/index.md

 running tests locally during development, but use Postgres in production.
 All without changing a line of business logic.

-Another reason I chose ActiveRecord was it's ease of configuration.
-The following blocks of code are all that's needed to enable some queries that can ordinarily be cumbersome to write.
+Another reason I chose ActiveRecord was its ease of configuration.
+The following blocks of code are all that's needed to enable queries that can ordinarily be cumbersome to write.

 ### Configuring data models
 ```ruby